MattPieraggi/AnnotationFirewallBundle/README.md

 ========================

 This bundle allows you to configure firewalls using annotations for your Symfony2 Project.
-It is inspired by [Matthias Noback's blog](http://php-and-symfony.matthiasnoback.nl/2012/07/symfony2-security-using-advanced-request-matchers-to-activate-firewalls/) and the [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle)
+It is inspired by [Matthias Noback's blog](http://php-and-symfony.matthiasnoback.nl/2012/07/symfony2-security-using-advanced-request-matchers-to-activate-firewalls/), the [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle) and the [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle).

 # Installation #